sainnhe/gruvbox-material/README.md

 Gruvbox Material is based on Gruvbox, but with a very different color palette, I'm trying to adjust the foreground colors to match these requirements.

-The syntax highlighting logic used in this branch is almost the same as the original gruvbox.
-In addition, I've developed [neosyn](https://github.com/sainnhe/gruvbox-material/tree/neosyn) branch that uses another syntax highlighting logic, and it has also been optimized for common file types and plugins.
+# Features

+- Carefully designed color palette for eye protection.
+- Switch back to the original color palette whenever you like.
+- Highly customizable.
+- Rich support for common file types and plugins.
+- Support for italic keywords just like in [vscode](https://github.com/kencrocken/FiraCodeiScript).

 # Installation